luci/luci-go/lucicfg/doc/README.md

 * **name**: name of this tree closer to reference it from other rules.
 Required.
 * **tree_status_host**: a hostname of the project tree status app (if any) that this rule will use to open and close the tree.
 Tree status affects how CQ lands CLs.
 See `tree_status_host` in [luci.cq_group(...)](#luci.cq_group).
 Required.
-* **failed_step_regexp**: close the tree only on builds which had a failing step matching this regular expression.
+* **failed_step_regexp**: close the tree only on builds which had a failing step matching this regex, or list of regexes.
-* **failed_step_regexp_exclude**: close the tree only on builds which don't have a failing step matching this regular expression.
+* **failed_step_regexp_exclude**: close the tree only on builds which don't have a failing step matching this regex or list of regexes.
 May be combined with `failed_step_regexp`, in which case it must also have a failed step matching that regular expression.
 * **template**: a [luci.notifier_template(...)](#luci.notifier_template) to use to format tree closure notifications.
 If not specified, and a template `default_tree_status` is defined in the project somewhere, it is used implicitly by the tree closer.
 * **notified_by**: builders to receive status notifications from.
 This relation can also be defined via `notifies` field in [luci.builder(...)](#luci.builder).